barnstee/UA-CloudPublisher/README.md

 * OPC UA Complex Types publishing
 * OPC UA metadata publishing
 * UI for displaying the list of publishes nodes
-* UI for diaplaying diagnostic information
+* UI for displaying diagnostic information
 * UI for configuration
 * Publishing from the cloud via a connected MQTT broker
 * Publishing on data changes or on regular intervals